Class MemoryUtil

 public static void memFree(@Nullable CustomBuffer<?> ptr)

-CustomBuffer version of memFree(java.nio.Buffer).
+CustomBuffer version of memFree(Buffer).

 • nmemCalloc